jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 /* -------------------------------------------------------------------------- */

 // Word rep ins. done
+// proofread ins. done

 == State of The Art <chap_0_7>

 This section presents an overview of #glspl("swith").
 Initially, a detailed definition of #gls("swith", long:true) shall be provided.
 The section then shall examine whether #glspl("swith") are purely a scientific concept or if they are being attempted to be manufactured in the real world for commercial purposes.
 Other existing approaches for utilizing hydrogen as fuel in aircraft shall be addressed, highlighting the differences between these attempts and #glspl("swith").
 Subsequently, the key benefits of #glspl("swith") shall be outlined, followed by a short analysis of potential drawbacks associated with this pioneering concept.
-By this point, the differences between #glspl("swith") and currently available commercial aircraft should be evident.
+By this point, the differences between #glspl("swith") and currently available commercial aircraft should have become evident.
 After reading this section, the reader should clearly understand what #glspl("swith") are, their main purposes, and how they differ from other existing solutions.
 /* -------------------------------------------------------------------------- */

 This work focuses on #glspl("swith"), which constitute a novel configuration for aircraft design.
 The innovation lies in the manufacturing and design of the wing and the hydrogen tanks.
-Concretely, the wing is structurally integrated with hydrogen tanks that are placed within the wing, forming a single structural component of the aircraft.
+Specifically, the wing is structurally integrated with hydrogen tanks that are placed within the wing, forming a single structural component of the aircraft.
 An illustrative example of a #gls("swith") is provided in @fig_1.
 Note that while it would be possible to have #glspl("swith") that utilize liquid hydrogen, this thesis focuses solely on the gaseous version.
 The concept of #glspl("swith") has progressed beyond a mere scientific idea.
 APUS @APUS_0, an aircraft manufacturing company, is attempting to make the first #gls("swith") commercially available with their i-2 model @APUS_1.
 A visual depiction of the i-2 is given in @fig_2.